keerthanaReddy19/LibraryNotificationSystem/README.md

 ## Unit Testing
 Testing tools used:
 JUnit 5 for running unit tests.
 Mockito for mocking dependencies, such as repositories and Twilio’s API.

 ## Future Enhancements:
 User Authentication: OAuth2/JWT-based authentication can be implemented for user login and securing the endpoints.
-Monitoring: Can be integrated with Splunk for better logging and monitoring of the requests
+Monitoring: Can be integrated with Splunk for better logging and monitoring of the requests.
 Cloud: The application can be deployed to a Cloud Service to maintain scalability and resilience.

 ## Database setup: